intj-t/intj-t/README.md

 <li><a href="https://en.opensuse.org/openSUSE:Mirror_infrastructure">openSUSE:Mirror infrastructure</a></li>
 <li><a href="https://www.zdnet.com/article/when-microsoft-met-suse-this-windows-linux-partnership-gets-stronger-every-day/">When Microsoft met SUSE: This Windows-Linux partnership gets stronger every day</a></li>

+### Autism

+<a href="https://hbr.org/2013/05/autisms-competitive-advantage">Autism’s Competitive Advantage, and Challenge, in the Workplace</a>

+<a href="https://www.forbes.com/sites/drnancydoyle/2021/01/16/is-everyone-a-little-autistic/?sh=2d2bba475666">Is Everyone A Little Autistic?</a>

 ## Jonathan Moore Bio

 The founder is Irish, Spanish, Native American and Mediterranean I'm a Moore, Chapman, Little, Vaughn, Turner, Spencer, Lyon, Hathaway, and McCaulley.
 Jonathan tested as a INTJ-T top 1% personality of the population and Royal Society of the Arts Fellow.
 Went to Sullins Academy and St Annes Catholic School starting in 1984.
 Now Anglican, Computer Science